omgnetwork/omgnetwork.github.io/docs/migration-0.2-0.3.md

 ### Exits
 - In v0.3, exits for both ETH and ERC-20 have a prerequisite that an exit queue must exist for the token that is being exited.
 A new exit queue can be created by calling ‘addExitQueue’ on the Plasma Framework contract, specifying the vault id of the token (1 for ETH, 2 for ERC-20).
 - Exits and their challenges are now called from the PaymentExitGame contract.
-The inputs for both standard and in flight exits have changed slightly.
+The inputs for both standard and in-flight exits have changed slightly.
 Please see below for implementation detail with regards to the Omg-js library.

 ## omg-js
 - For reference implementation of each process, it is recommended to go through the [integration tests](https://github.com/omgnetwork/omg-js/tree/v0.3/packages/integration-tests/test) written in the library.